-One of the most significant achievements in the fight against doping in sport to date has been the drafting, acceptance and implementation of a harmonized set of anti-doping rules, the World Anti-Doping Code (Code).The World Anti-Doping Code (Code) works in conjunction with five International Standards aimed at bringing harmonization among anti-doping organizations in various technical areas, namely:
+One of the most significant achievements in the fight against doping in sport to date has been the drafting, acceptance and implementation of a harmonized set of anti-doping rules, the World Anti-Doping Code (Code).The World Anti-Doping Code (Code) works in conjunction with six International Standards aimed at bringing harmonization among anti-doping organizations in various technical areas, namely:

 - Prohibited List

 - Code Compliance by Signatories

 The Prohibited List identifies the substances and methods prohibited in- and out-of-competition, and in particular sports.
 The substances and methods on the List are classified by different categories (e.g., steroids, stimulants, gene doping).